muratkiziloz/mk-vue-table/README.md

 ];
 ```

+### defaultCss (Boolean, Optional)
+If true, css works.
+If not the table works without css.

 ## Slots
 ### action
 You can define custom content for the action area of each row using a template slot named action.